Homemade sushi, zero intimidation.

 Lay a large piece of plastic cling wrap over the rice, and very carefully flip the plastic side down onto the mat.
 With the nori now facing upward, you’re ready to begin filling your roll!

-Slightly off center, near the edge closest to you, spread out about ¼ of the crab salad mixture (roughly ⅓ cup) in a thin strip across the nori.
-On top of it, trying to keep the ingredients close together, lay out ¼ of the avocado slices and a few pieces of cucumber.
+Slightly off-center near the edge closest to you, spread about ¼ of the crab mixture in a thin strip across the nori.
+Top with ¼ of the avocado slices and a few cucumber pieces, keeping the fillings close together.
+Sprinkle lightly with salt, if desired.

 FAQs